Maxsh001/CJ5B_Wars/README.md

 # CJ5B_Wars
-This Repository stores resources used in CJ5B Wars.
+This repository stores resources used in CJ5B Wars.